About the Colloquium

 Helps participants build skills, experience, and contacts they can use throughout their careers to understand and influence the atmospheric policy process

-Helps participants gauge their aptitude for and interest in the challenges of matching atmospheric science to national priorities, and scientific program leadership
+Helps participants gauge their aptitude for and interest in the challenges of matching science to national priorities, and scientific program leadership

 Who can attend?